UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

             fields = ("study_name", "consent_code", workspace")

-Optionally, you can define a new ``django-tables2`` table to use in place of the default ``WorkspaceTable`` that comes with the app.
+Optionally, you can define a new ``django-tables2`` table to use in place of the default ``WorkspaceStaffTable`` that comes with the app.
 This is helpful if you would like to display fields from your custom workspace data model in the :class:`~anvil_consortium_manager.models.Workspace` list view.
 This table will need to operate on the :class:`~anvil_consortium_manager.models.Workspace` model, but it can include fields from your custom workspace data model.
-If you do not want to define a custom table, you can use the default table provided by the app: :class:`anvil_consortium_manager.tables.WorkspaceTable`.
+If you do not want to define a custom table, you can use the default table provided by the app: :class:`anvil_consortium_manager.tables.WorkspaceStaffTable`.

 .. code-block:: python